 7-digit local calling from NPA 506 into NPA 207 (Maine).

-The Toll call dialling arrangement for NPA 506 is not impacted due to the NPA relief.

 The table below identifies recommended modifications to the dialling plan for local calls originating within the NPA 506 area.

 Local Dialling Plan for Customers in NPA 506 and new NPA